-Rita Brown is the Carer Consultant for Spectrum and brings a lived experience of supporting/caring for someone with BPD within Spectrum and other mental health services.
-She leads the Learning More About BPD: Workshop for Families and Friends, which runs several times a year.
-Rita is a volunteer and board member of the Australian BPD Foundation, and a co-facilitator of the Mind Australia BPD Family and Carer Support Group.
+Rita Brown is the Carer Consultant for Spectrum and provides a lived experience of supporting/caring for someone with BPD at a number of Spectrum’s workshops.
+Rita is a volunteer and board member of the Australian BPD Foundation and a co-facilitator of the Mind Australia BPD Family and Carer Support Group.